efairbanks/supertidebox/README.md

 [SuperDirt](https://github.com/musikinformatik/SuperDirt) is a drop-in replacement for the classic OSC-controlled Tidal sampler [Dirt](https://github.com/tidalcycles/Dirt).
 It runs inside the multimedia live coding framework known as [SuperCollider](https://github.com/supercollider/supercollider).

 SuperCollider has a long history of being integrated into other projects because its synthesis engine, known as `scsynth`, is incredibly powerful and hyper efficient.
 The integration of SuperCollider into Tidal makes it possible to combine powerful, custom-built effects and softsynths with the flexibilty and efficiency of the Dirt sampler.

-Moving from Dirt to SuperDirt is like going from recording with a 4-track tape recorder to a modern DAW, except that in this case you can build your own features.
+Moving from Dirt to SuperDirt is like going from recording with a 4-track to a modern DAW, except that in this case you can build your own features and instruments.

 ## Why SuperTidebox?

 In early 2016, [Buttetsu Batou A.K.A.
 DoubleDensity](https://github.com/DoubleDensity) created Tidebox as no-fuss way for people to spin up a working environment for playing with Tidal.
 No pesky building tools from source, no hardware requirements, and no fussing with application startup.
 Since then, a large portion of the community has moved from using Tidal with the classic Dirt sampler to SuperDirt for the aforementioned reasons.

 I was hoping to simply fork Tidebox and make a pull request, but I could not get SuperCollider to cooperate on Fedora, so here we are.
 SuperTidebox is _(for the moment)_ as close to being a 1:1 Tidebox-like experience as I could manage, but on Ubuntu and with SuperDirt.

 ## Getting started